Visibility of elements in bootstrap with Examples

 This class of bootstrap is used to unhide an hidden element from the page.
 In the below program the heading h2 “Bootstrap Tutorial” is made visible using this class.
 This class basically uses the visibility property of CSS and set it’s value to visible.

-The visible class has no effect in the example below because elements are visible by default, but this class can be helpful when a previously invisible element is to be made visible. programatically.
+The visible class has no effect in the example below because elements are visible by default, but this class can be helpful when a previously invisible element is to be made visible. programmatically.

 - The visible and invisible classes of Bootstrap uses the visibility property of CSS to hide and unhide elements.